TerjeKWahl/RobotArm/Docs/APIs.md

 4. API version, 1
 5.  int8, information source:
     - 20 = VR app
+6. (Reserved for future use, extra byte to avoid bugs due to struct packing.)
+7. (Reserved for future use, extra byte to avoid bugs due to struct packing.)
+8. (Reserved for future use, extra byte to avoid bugs due to struct packing.)
-6. Bytes number 6 to 134: 16 double floating point numbers, representing the 4 x 4 matrix
+9. Bytes number 9 to 136: 16 double floating point numbers, representing the 4 x 4 matrix
     describing the position and rotation of the VR gripper.
     16 doubles * 8 bytes/double = 128 bytes.
     The numbers are row first, so the first 4 numbers represent the first row, etc.